sthalles/PyTorch-BYOL/README.md

 network:
   name: resnet18 # base encoder. choose one of resnet18 or resnet50

+  # Specify a folder containing a pre-trained model to fine-tune.
+If training from scratch, pass None.
+  fine_tune_from: 'resnet-18_40-epochs'

   # configurations for the projection and prediction heads
   projection_head:
     mlp_hidden_size: 512 # Original implementation uses 4096